Friday drop-ins

 If you come regularly please get your parents or carers to fill out our consent form.
 That way we can let you and them know what is going on, contact them in an emergency and return any thing you might leave behind!

-In the future we hope to open the Pavilion as a meeting place for older young people.
+In the future we hope to open somewhere as a meeting place for older young people.
 Adults will be at hand but it will be your space to develop.

-The Summer Holidays are over!
-So it is time to reflect upon our Summer Activities and start to plan for next time!
+The Summer Holidays and half-term holidays are over!
+So it is time to reflect upon our activities and start to plan for next time!

 This summer we had: